Window Curtains & Drapery Hardware Rods

 b.
 A romantic room requires beautiful, extra-long curtains that puddle or pool on the floor.

 c.
-Curtains that hit right at the windowsill will look fabulous and functional in a kitchen, or any window that is regularly opened and closed.
+Curtains and drapes that hit right at the windowsill will look fabulous and functional in a kitchen, or any window that is regularly opened and closed.

 9. How to hang curtains in a bay window ?